Skip to main content

 Septic Repair

 Repair needs in the Fort Worth area vary depending on which soil zone your property sits in.
 West of the city, Grand Prairie limestone creates shallow bedrock that cracks pipes and limits drain field depth.
 On the east side, Blackland Prairie clay shifts and settles with moisture cycles.
 Common repairs include replacing failed drain field lines ($3,500-$7,500), fixing cracked tanks ($1,500-$3,500), and replacing aerobic system compressors or pumps ($300-$800).
-For comparison, a full system replacement on western Tarrant County limestone can run $20,000-$30,000 for an alternative system, so catching problems early saves real money.
 Tree root intrusion from post oaks and mesquite is a frequent problem on Cross Timbers properties northwest of the city.

 Septic Inspection

 Buying or selling a home with a septic system in the Fort Worth area?
 An inspection is a smart move.
-Per EPA recommendations, homeowners should inspect septic systems at least every 3 years.
 A full inspection runs $250-$500 and covers the tank, drain field, distribution box, and baffles.
 Combined pumping-and-inspection packages ($425-$650) give the most complete picture.
 Properties in the western growth corridor toward Aledo and Weatherford often have newer systems, but anything built on limestone deserves extra scrutiny for shallow bedrock issues.

 Aerobic System Maintenance